mwunsch/mwunsch.github.io/tinyletter/_posts/2015-10-09-second_week.md

 ---
-title: "The Programs of the Sophomore Slump Week"
+title: The Programs of the Sophomore Slump Week
+message_id: "<nvyyje.3jdeb156hels7@markwunsch.com>"
 ---

 This Week's Program: Oct 5 - Oct 9